 There's also Rayquaza from Generation III; Groudon rules the earth, Kyogre rules the seas, and Rayquaza, whose roar is enough to send the other two running, rules the sky.

-Lugia, whose power is so strong that just flapping its wings can blow houses apart, has a signature move called Aeroblast, an Awesome yet Practical move (if you're willing to look past the 5 PP) that has an increased critical hit rate.
+Lugia, whose power is so strong that just flapping its wings can blow houses apart, has a signature move called Aeroblast, that has an increased critical hit rate.

 Ivan and Sheba from Golden Sun both have wind manipulation powers in their base class, though any of the playable characters can gain these powers through use of the class system.
 Karis, their successor in the third game, has the added benefit of wind-based healing.
 She is joined by Sveta, who, unlike her fellow Jupiter Adepts, actually knows what she's doing in a physical fight.